 In addition to the conditions featured above, there are many other sports injuries that an athlete can sustain.
 This is why it is important to speak with a physician or physical therapist about any pain you may be experiencing.
 Communicating the location, duration and intensity of your pain to a healthcare professional will help him or her determine the type of injury you have and how best to treat it.

-Whether you've recovered from an injury and are ready to return to your sport, or looking to avoid athletic injuries in the first place, our Sports Performance Center team is here to support you in your goals.
+Whether you've recovered from an injury and are ready to return to your sport, or looking to avoid athletic injuries in the first place, our Sports Performance Services team is here to support you in your goals.
 The Performance Center offers a range of services for the prevention of sports-related injuries, as well as personal training, sports-specific analysis, and personal fitness profiles.